-The word ‘Ramadan’ is derived from the Arabic words ‘ramida’ and ‘ar-ramad’, which roughly translate to scorching heat and dryness.
-This is because Ramadan usually occurs during summer.
+The word ‘Ramadan’ is derived from the Arabic words ‘ramida’ and ‘ar-ramad’ which roughly translate to scorching heat and dryness.
+This is because Ramadan originally occurred during summer.

 During Ramadan, Muslims observe sawm, which translates from Arabic to fasting in English.

-As per the Holy Qur’an, the sawm that Muslims observe during Ramadan is the fourth pillar of Islam, and therefore it is obligatory.
+As per the Holy Qur’an, the sawm that Muslims observe during Ramadan is the Fourth Pillar of Islam, and therefore it is obligatory.
 Any missed days of Ramadan fasting should be made up for afterwards.
-In addition, many Muslims also choose to practice additional sawm throughout the year although it is not permitted in the days of Eid and some other circumstances.
+In addition, many Muslims also choose to practice additional sawm throughout the year, although it is not permitted on the days of Eid and some other circumstances.

 When Muslims observe sawm, they are not only abstaining from food and drink but also smoking, impure thoughts, and sexual acts during daylight hours.

 There are some exceptions for sawm, but by and large, all healthy adult Muslims are expected to fast.
 Those who are not required to fast include children, those who are ill or for medical reasons, those who are not of sound mind, menstruating women, breastfeeding women, and the elderly.
 In most cases, those who do not fast should pay Fidya.